robynlm/aurel/_sources/index.rst.txt

    pip install aurel

 all other required packages will be installed automatically.
+Or get the :ref:`dev_version`.

 Getting started
 ---------------